david125tran/terraform_weather/README.md

 # terraform_weather
-In this project, I deploy a weather dashboard of Cape Canaveral, Florida using Nodered, Influx, and Grafana via Terraform
+In this project, I deploy a weather dashboard of Cape Canaveral, Florida using Nodered, Influx, and Grafana via Terraform.
+For this project, I followed an online course.
 I use AWS Cloud9 to provision my EC2 and host my instance.
 And I make an API call to https://openweathermap.org/ to pull the weather.
 I perform my API call to pull the data to Influx and then pull from Influx to Grafana to show my visualization.